-Through the delivery of high quality, evidence-based and age-appropriate RSE, Relationship and Health Education, the Trust aims to help prepare students for the onset of puberty, give them an understanding of sexual development and the importance of health and hygiene, create a positive culture in relation to sexuality and relationships and to ensure students know how and when to ask for help and where to access support.
-By the end of their education the Trust hopes students will have developed resilience and feelings of self-respect, confidence and empathy in preparation for the responsibilities and experiences of adult life.
+- 2.1 Through the delivery of high quality, evidence-based and age-appropriate Relationships Education, RSE and Health Education, the Trust aims to help prepare students for the onset of puberty, give them an understanding of sexual development and the importance of health and hygiene, create a positive culture in relation to sexuality and relationships and to ensure students know how and when to ask for help and where to access support.
+By the end of their education the Trust hopes students will have developed resilience and feelings of self-respect, confidence and empathy in preparation for the responsibilities and experiences of adult life. - 2.2 Relationships Education, RSE and Health Education are intended to help students to: - Build healthy, respectful relationships focusing on family and friends. - Understand how to be healthy and be aware of potential risk areas (such as drugs and alcohol). - Learn about intimate relationships and sex. - Learn about mental wellbeing. - Develop key personal attributes, such as kindness, integrity, generosity and honesty.

-3. Definition of Relationships and Sex Education (RSE)
+3 Definition of Relationships Education and Relationships and Sex Education (RSE)

-3.1 RSE is lifelong learning about physical, sexual, moral and emotional development.
+RSE is lifelong learning about physical, sexual, moral and emotional development.
 It is about teaching sex, sexuality and sexual health in a way that gives students the confidence to make sound decisions when facing risks and other challenges.
 It includes teaching about friendship, the importance of caring, stable and mutually supportive relationships with another person, and how to control and understand feelings that come with being in a relationship.

-- 3.2 RSE does not encourage early sexual experimentation.
-It teaches children and young people to understand human sexuality and to respect themselves and others, to build self-esteem and understand the reasons for delaying sexual activity so that they can develop safe, fulfilling and healthy sexual relationships, at the appropriate time. - 3.3 RSE will outline that there are different types of committed, stable relationships, the characteristics and legal status of other types of long-term relationships, the importance of marriage as a relationship choice and why it must be freely entered into, how relationships might contribute to human happiness and the their importance for raising children, as well as highlighting the roles and responsibilities of parents with respect to raising children, characteristics of successful parenting and how to judge when relationships have become unsafe as well as how to seek help or advice and report concerns about others.
+RSE does not encourage early sexual experimentation.
+It teaches children and young people to understand human sexuality and to respect themselves and others, to build self-esteem and understand the reasons for delaying sexual activity so that they can develop safe, fulfilling and healthy sexual relationships, at the appropriate time.

+RSE will outline that there are different types of committed, stable relationships, the characteristics and legal status of other types of long-term relationships, the importance of marriage as a relationship choice and why it must be freely entered into, how relationships might contribute to human happiness and the their importance for raising children, as well as highlighting the roles and responsibilities of parents with respect to raising children, characteristics of successful parenting and how to judge when relationships have become unsafe as well as how to seek help or advice and report concerns about others.

-4. Roles and Responsibilities
+4 Roles and Responsibilities

 All members of the Trust community are expected to follow this policy.
-Roles, responsibilities and expectations of each section of the Trust and academy community are set out in detail below.
+Roles, responsibilities and expectations of each section of the Trust and school community are set out in detail below.

-4.1 Board of Trustees
+Board of Trustees